Q42/HackingTigrinya/README.md

 To make the tarball, `cd` to the directory where these files are and run `tar -zcvf ~/Downloads/corpus.tar.gz .` (where `~/Downloads/corpus.tar.gz` is the destination file).

 The `vocab.ti` and `vocab.en` files are generated during Docker build.
-The whole package then get's copied to the destination bucket `gs://hacking-tigrinya-enti-cloud` or `gs://hacking-tigrinya-enti-local` when running either of the train scripts.
+The whole package then gets copied to the destination bucket `gs://hacking-tigrinya-enti-cloud` or `gs://hacking-tigrinya-enti-local` when running either of the training scripts.

 # Exporting model
 To use the aftermarket exporting script proposed in [this PR](https://github.com/tensorflow/nmt/pull/344) run the following: